-- Software for Sale – Software developed for sale as a stand-alone or integrated product, typically by independent software vendors (ISVs)
+- Software for sale – Software developed for sale as a stand-alone or integrated product, typically by independent software vendors (ISVs)

 Capitalization standards are treated differently within these categories, so the relevant guidelines must be taken into consideration.

-Capitalization vs. Expense Criteria
+Capitalization versus Expense Criteria

 - The product has achieved technical feasibility